 Undercurrent was a free three-day music festival, located along Aarhus Å at Mølleparken, Immervadand under Sankt Clemens Bro.
 The programme was wide with different environments and genres.

 The theme for Aarhus Festival 2019 was "Bridging".
 This meant that the festival aimed at building bridges across arts forms and established new connections between nature and city life, genres and novel experiences.

 Each year, the festival has a theme serving as a frame for the more than 1000 different events and 100 venues.
 The events vary widely and cover all aspects of art and culture and gathers around a half million guests each year.
 The festival encompasses theatre, music, art and architecture in urban spaces, gastronomy, dance and everything in between to create a setting of curiosity, culture and creativity.

 The patron of Aarhus Festival is HM Queen Margrethe II and the Mayor of Aarhus is Chairman of the Festival Board.
 Aarhus Festival was first held in September 1965 and has developed into both an international festival and a major local cultural event.

-The theme and program for the Aarhus Festival has not been released yet - but you can already start getting excited for a blast of a festival.
+The program for the Aarhus Festival 2020 has not been released yet - but you can already start getting excited for a blast of a festival.

 Vester Allé 3